memeticofficial/pepecoingo/vms/platformvm/docs/subnets.md

 # Subnets

-The Avalanche network consists of the Primary Network and a collection of sub-networks (subnets).
+The Pepecoin network consists of the Primary Network and a collection of sub-networks (subnets).

 ## Subnet Creation